 Started pups are like kindergartners.
 They practice multiple times a day.
 They have learned the basics but still need help to do things correctly.
-They have started Potty training and can hold it for usually up to 45 min in the house, are crate trained, walk on leash, Sit, high 5, sit up, dance, roll over, lay down, crawl, stay and learn fetch.
-But as a puppy they have short attention spans and things go quickly.
-They are still working on Stay, Come, Fetch, Potty training and proper leash etiquette but they understand what needs to be done to get a treat.
-So like a kindergartner who knows their ABC’s but still need help, they know not to color on the table but they still might.
+They have started potty training and can hold it for usually up to 45 min in the house, are crate trained, walk on leash, sit, high 5, sit up, dance, roll over, lay down, crawl, stay and learn fetch.
+However, as a puppy they have short attention spans.
+They are still working on stay, come, retch, potty training and proper leash etiquette and they understand what needs to be done to get a treat.
+Like a kindergartner who knows their ABC’s but still need help, they know not to color on the table but they still might.

 Disclaimer: Puppies, are not programmable and do not all reach the exact same level.
 Like Children some pups will have harder times in certain areas and it is impossible to fully guarantee perfect training with every pup.
 Continuing success at home has as much to do with the new family as our training so it is important for you to be prepared to keep practicing with the tools given.
 Golden Meadows does guarantee that they will have worked hundreds of hours with each puppy and will do everything possible to prepare your puppy and you.
 Golden Meadows will provide training instructions, DVD videos and a lifetime of support so you can continue training and socializing your pup.